 Everyday Americans are more likely to experience the horrifying effects of fire.
 Each year, more than 4,000 Americans die and approximately 20,000 are injured in fires.
 Many forests were burnt down due to uncontrolled fires.

-The latest example we see is from the Amazon forest in Brazil in which total destroyed area was 906,000 hectres.
-It has contributed to deforestation of this large forest.
 Many species were being burnt.
 It is estimated that almost 2 million wild animals died in this wildfire.
 Wild cats like jaguars including many others are known to die.
 Many rodents have also being killed.

-Fire is also beneficial for cooking.
-Can you cope with the smelly meat until its well cooked?
-No, of course not.
-The fire we use every day in our home comes through gas pipelines.
 These pipelines transfer gas from its extraction areas for domestic use.
 We produce fire to stay warm in cold season.
 It is beneficial as well as harmful in some cases.
 It is better to stay safe while working with fire.

 Fire is a universal phenomenon, how about learning to speak fire in different languages.